phonedotcom/API-SDK-ruby/docs/MediaApi.md

 # **replace_account_media_tts**
 > MediaFull replace_account_media_tts(account_id, media_id, opts)

 Update a media object to your account.

+Update a media object to your account.
 Note: The maximum size for media files or JSON objects included with a POST or PUT request is 10 MB.
 See Account Media for more info on the properties.
+Note: This API is for users with Account Owner scope access token.
+Users with Extension User scope token should invoke the Extension level Replace Media API with the following definition: PUT https://api.phone.com/v4/accounts/:account_id/extensions/:extension_id/media/:media_id

 ### Example
 ```ruby